tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 A router MUST be able to identify a packet belonging to a slice aggregate before it can apply the proper forwarding treatment or S-PHB associated with the slice policy.
-One or more fields within the packet MAY be used as a SS to do this.
+One or more fields within the packet MAY be used as an SS to do this.

 Forwarding Address Slice Selector: